ninakali/ninakali.github.io/notes/iseeidraw/index.md

 Drawing a hand as it can be seen directly through the plastic of the viewfinder feels like cheating.
 "Will it really make me better at drawing?", I wondered.
 Spoiler: yes, it did.

-The book makes a point: adding pizzazz and polish to the drawing will make it look more skilled.
+The book makes a point: adding <ruby>pizzazz <rt>/pĭ-zăz′/</rt></ruby> and polish to the drawing will make it look more skilled.
 Moreover, completing a drawing brings a sense of satisfaction (unless you are traumatised and hate yourself for even attempting to draw).
 So, the book asks to copy the drawing to a piece of toned paper.

 <div class="imgfix">